 Designing Replacement Windows: What Makes a Window Energy Efficient

-When you’re planning your project for replacement windows in Cheyenne, energy efficiency should be number one on your priority list.
-That’s because inefficient windows can be responsible for the largest heating and cooling loss in your house.
+When you’re planning your project for replacement windows in Cheyenne, energy efficiency should top your priority list.
+That’s because inefficient windows can be responsible for the largest heating and cooling loss in your residence.

-In choosing your new windows, here are a few points to keep in mind.
+In choosing your new windows, here are a few aspects to keep in mind.

 Window Panes: One, Two or Three?

-Window panes are one of the most critical pieces of an energy-efficient window.
-We advise selecting no less than double-pane windows, due to the fact single-pane windows are very inefficient.
+Window panes are one of the most critical components of an energy-efficient window.
+We advise going with no less than double-pane windows, due to the fact single-pane windows are especially inefficient.
 They’re also predisposed to leaking air and impacting your residence’s comfort.

 On average, ENERGY STAR says typical homes that upgrade to these windows can save*: